jacurtis813/edgeledger-banking/README.md

 2. Create the html file to begin the project.
 3. Create the assets folder to hold the css folder and the images folder.
 4. Create the image and the css folder.
+5. Format the html file for the project build.
+6. Create the stylesheet/ css file.
+7. Copy all images into the project.
+Create a file tree for the images within the project.
+8.